 The ministries of Action Malawi are many.
-This January we fed some 1300 orphans and widows at a time when the food supply gets dangerously low.
+This January to May, we fed some 3000 orphans and widows at a time when the food supply gets dangerously low.
 We supply food that is both nourishing and plentiful to strengthen the bodies of these needy ones.
 46000 meals were eventually served.

 We have found that only ten percent of the pastors own their own Bibles so we are committed to doing our best to place a Bible in the hands of every one of our pastors.
-We have already given out 500 chichewa Bibles to our pastoral friends.
-We gave out over 100 Bibles to the students so that our goal of having every student equipped with one Bible was met.
+We have already given out 3000 Chichewa Bibles to our pastoral friends since we arrived in Malawi.
+We have given out over 900 Bibles to the students in the ten years of AMSOBs existence.
 We were able to do this because of supporters in Canada and the United States.

 The ministries of Action also include providing school scholarships, a goat project, children camps, women’s ministries, book sharing, building projects, emergency services and evangelism crusades.
 We are also excited about a fairly new program called permaculture.
 This program is designed to train the local famers how to use their land and their resources wisely so that they may increase their crop production and protect the quality of their land.
 We are believing God will use this new effort to greatly bless the people of Malawi.